Aricg/Ansible-Vagrant-AWS-Wordpress/README.md

 Optional: after the machine is provisioned
 ------------------------------------------
-* manually put the the old dump of your wordpress database in place (if applicable)
+* manually put the old dump of your wordpress database in place (if applicable)
 * manually untar your wp-uploads into /srv/www/wp-uploads/yoursite.name/

 What exactly gets provisioned?